Bioethics Forum Essay

 Ultimately, within the common theme of dementia, the narratives reveal interpersonal relationships between “caretaker” and “patient” that are as unique and complicated as the individuals involved.
 For some, like Binning, the responsibility of being a caregiver is compounded by the grief of a long marriage, inalterably changed.
 For others, like Chittooran, a parent’s decline may reflect a painful role reversal when the adult child adopts a caretaking role.
 And as We’s narrative shows, assumptions are not useful when it comes to the dynamic between individuals—no two stories of dementia are the same.
 Jecker writes that the collection of stories “depict humanity on the brink”—with longer life expectancy, more and more people may find themselves in caregiving situations.
 While it is a responsibility some may accept gladly, caregiving is also stressful, expensive, and disproportionately left up to women.
 The authors of these narratives, in their honest description of the challenges they have faced, illustrate a dire need for better options and more support for caregivers.
 The stories show what it looks like to be human under a particular and challenging set of circumstances—the reality, perhaps unsurprisingly, is complicated.

-Mary Click is a communications assistant at Washington University School of Medicine.
+Mary Click is a communications assistant at Washington University School of Medicine in St. Louis.